 - Transdisciplinary design skills

-A15: The Local Scholarship recipient must fulfil a two to three-year bond in a design-related role in Singapore depending on his/her duration of sponsorship.
+A15: A Local Scholarship recipient must fulfil a two or three-year bond in a design-related role in Singapore depending on his/her duration of sponsorship.

-The Overseas Scholarship recipient must fulfil a three to five-year bond in a design-related role in Singapore depending on his/her duration of sponsorship.
+An Overseas Scholarship recipient must fulfil a three or five-year bond in a design-related role in Singapore depending on his/her duration of sponsorship.

 |Duration of sponsorship||Bond period|